 Crypto Staking vs. Yield Farming: Which Offers Better APY?

-Understanding the Mechanics of On-Chain Revenue
+On-Chain Revenue

 The distinction between these two strategies lies in where the value is generated.
 Staking is essentially the "savings account" of the blockchain world, specifically for Proof-of-Stake (PoS) networks.
 When you stake, you lock your assets to support the security and operations of a blockchain like Ethereum or Solana.
 In return, the protocol mints new tokens and distributes a portion of transaction fees to you.
 It is a direct relationship between the holder and the protocol.